TheSnowfield/frost/README.md

 ## ❄ Frost OS

-Frost OS is a rtos like(not rtos) async multi-task operating system for embedded hardware, which supports await/async call any function in async mode, and TLS(Task Local Storage).
+Frost OS is an async multi-task operating system for embedded hardware,
+which supports await/async function calling, and TLS(Task Local Storage).

 Frost doesn't interrupt the task execution, so it's not a real-time operating system.